edemir206/dual-monitor-window-switch/README.md

 8) Last step and most important, have fun.

-## This script was tested the following environment
+## This script was tested in the following environment

 1) Debian 9.8
 2) Two 1920 x 1080 monitors (one DELL and the other is LG)